marius-m/mmblog-content/md/8Engineering n managing/Not-so-interview-questions.md

 # Very tricky extra&rsquo;s <code>[2/2]</code>

+Rally tricky ones, that are a bit wild west if a candidate might know it 🤷

 -   [X] Explain the term &ldquo;Double Brace Initialization&rdquo; in Java?
     -   Double Brace Initialization is a Java term that refers to the combination of two independent processes.
 There are two braces used in this.
 The first brace creates an anonymous inner class.
 The second brace is an initialization block.
 When these both are used together, it is known as Double Brace Initialization.
 The inner class has a reference to the enclosing outer class, generally using the ‘this’ pointer.
 It is used to do both creation and initialization in a single statement.
 It is generally used to initialize collections.
 It reduces the code and also makes it more readable.